• Skip to primary navigation

 Suet is derived from the fat around cow or sheep kidneys.

-It adds depth to British puddings and pastries.
+It improves British puddings and pastries.

 Plus, its waxy texture helps it retain moisture during cooking.

-This makes dishes tender and succulent.
+This makes dishes tender and juicy.

 Lard comes from a pig's abdomen or loin.